em3ndez/tiny-web-server/README.md

 We could have used the `ctx.getDep(..)` way of depending on JDBI, to aid mocking during test automation.
 But in the above example, we just have an  instance `jdbi` that is visible to all the filters and endpoints duly composed.
-It is up to you which way you develop with TinyWeb.
+It is up to you which way you develop with Tiny.

 ## Secure Channels

 ### Securing HTTP Channels

-Currently, TinyWeb supports HTTP, which is suitable for development and testing environments.
+Currently, Tiny supports HTTP, which is suitable for development and testing environments.
 However, for production environments, it's crucial to secure HTTP channels using HTTPS.
-This can be achieved by fronting TinyWeb with a reverse proxy like Nginx or Apache, which can handle SSL/TLS termination.
+This can be achieved by fronting Tiny with a reverse proxy like Nginx or Apache, which can handle SSL/TLS termination.
 There are also reverse-reverse proxies (tunnels) that with code I have not done yet, could work.

 ### Securing WebSocket Channels